 basierend auf Bewertungen

-Resveratrol and healthy longevity - recent studies
+Resveratrol and healthy longevity - current studies

 WHAT IS RESVERATROL?

-WHAT IS THE DIFFERENCE BETWEEN CIS AND TRANS-RESVERATROL?
+WHAT IS THE DIFFERENCE BETWEEN CIS- AND TRANS-RESVERATROL?

 CAN RESVERATROL ALSO BE CONSUMED SUFFICIENTLY THROUGH FOOD?